junaga/invita-dev/html.md

 - Represents custom language
 - exists in markdown

+### Sectioning elements

+Multiple elements combined should be grouped by sections, using these _sectioning elements_.

+### `<main>` Main

+- Should be used only once
+- Represents the dominent and unique content of the document

+### `<section>` Section

+Generel purpose sectioning element, like `<div>` but for document structure.
+If there exists a semantically more meaningfull element it should be used.

 ## Meta and misc

 HTML `<!-- comments -->` can be used **anywhere**.
 Conditional comments are not allowed.